Research shows that employees with master’s degrees, in general, make more than those who just high school diplomas.

 Here is a list of the TOP 5 highest-paying master’s degrees that features the highest paying careers, with the possible salary and projected job growth.

-The average salary is around $88,890 a year, projected growth by 2026 is 15%.
+The average salary of Petroleum Engineer is around $137,170 a year, projected growth by 2026 is 15%.